 Alicia Patten-Madera: Exactly.
 Now, another question we received is, "Is it a good idea to steer away from a school who has only recently began a commitment to diversity in 2020, 2021?"

 Dr. James Greenwood: I would say not necessarily.
 I'd say it's important to think about obviously the schools have...
 Again, having worked across different schools, I'd say the schools have different histories and some have had a longer perhaps commitment to diversity than others.
 That said, I'd say often schools prioritization, especially around DEI can change depending on the leadership of the school at a given moment.
 So a school that's really just emerging, perhaps they just now had a leadership that's really focused and engaged in those areas.
 And I'd say that could be a really good sign of things to come.
-And again, schools that perhaps have had a long time to diversity equity and inclusion can sometimes remain rest on their roles and become a little bit stale with what they've been doing or what they're offering.
+And again, schools that perhaps have had a longtime commitment to diversity equity and inclusion can sometimes remain rest on their roles and become a little bit stale with what they've been doing or what they're offering.

 So I think it wouldn't necessarily be a deterrent, but I do think as I've said throughout the presentation, it's important to kick the tires, to ask those questions, to really see what that vision is and where the school is moving forward and how the school is making commitments to moving forward in those regards, in terms of enhancing cultural competency amongst its faculty, in terms of engaging in anti-racist practice to really ask what school's vision and direction is.
 I think again, if you see schools that are newly engaging in that work in '20 and 2021, that could be a really good sign of things that are yet to come in that school community and now they have the direction, the leadership, the will to make efforts in those regards.
-I would say that would necessarily be a reason not to explore a school.
+I wouldn't say that would necessarily be a reason not to explore a school.

 And again, that said, if a school is newer to this work, perhaps you might find yourself having conversations and another school might be further along in, and you have to ask yourself whether or not you are willing to be a part of that, and whether perhaps that you are willing to be along for the ride as they make those steps.
 For some people, the answer might be no that where the school is starting or where the school currently is, is not sufficient for where I want to be.
 And that's a valid answer, but again, if you build that trust and that confidence in the school and the leadership, I wouldn't say that it would be immediately a reason to discount that school from your considerations.